tonyvu2014/ai-post-helper/content/_index.md

   list:
     - icon: 'clock' # feather icon: https://feathericons.com/
       title: Time Saver
-      content: Drastically reduces the time required to create engaging content to minutes.
-Generate polished posts for platforms like Facebook, LinkedIn, and Twitter from your websites, documents or your prompts.
+      content: Drastically reduce the time needed to craft compelling content to mere minutes.
+Empower you to generate polished posts for platforms like Facebook, LinkedIn, and Twitter from your websites, documents, or prompts.
     - icon: 'sun'
       title: Creative Flexibility
       content: Unlock the freedom to explore various styles and tones.
 Pinpoint the most captivating and engaging messages for your social media platforms.
 Ensure your content resonates deeply with your audience.